Chaseburg Trail Days to be celebrated Jan. 21-22

-The Chaseburg Community Snowtrailers will be hosting the 53rd annual Trail Days, Saturday and Sunday, Jan.
+The Chaseburg Community Snowtrailers will host the 53rd annual Trail Days, Saturday and Sunday, Jan.
 21-22.

 Once again, Saturday night will include music.
-The Craig Olson Project will be playing from 7:30 to 11:30 p.m.
+The Craig Olson Project will play from 7:30 to 11:30 p.m.
 There is a $5 cover charge.
 Drinks, snacks and raffle items will be available.

 Sunday kicks off with the Best Ever Chicken Que starting at 11 a.m.
-People can pick up their meal as a drive-thru using the lower road at the Village Hall, or they may dine inside.
+People can pick up at the Village Hall or dine in.

 The parade starts at 1:30 p.m.
 Sunday.
 Trail Days drawings will take place at the Village Hall at 4 p.m.